Spinal Tap header

 (Criterion Collection, 1994), digital stereo, encoded, letterboxed, DVD and laserdisc

 The Criterion edition DVD and laserdisc includes 80 minutes of outtakes (the original documentary runs 82 minutes) consisting of 32 cutting room floor tracks, as well as the original 20-minute demo reel that DiBergi used to pitch the film to Embassy Pictures.
 The original film also is here, with commentary from DiBergi, producer Karen Murphy, two film editors and the principal band members.
 For more info, read an interview with the editorial coordinator and producer.
-Both the laserdisc and DVD are out of print, but you can find copies at Amazon, eBay, eBay Canada or eBay UK.
+Both the laserdisc and DVD are out of print, but you can find copies at Amazon and eBay.

 Break Like the Wind The VideosBreak Like the Wind—The Videos